Templier/desktopx/Plugins/DXSystemEx/Docs/Readme.txt

-DXSysControl plugin for DesktopX
+DXSystemEx plugin for DesktopX
  (c) 2009 Julien TEMPLIER (Littleboy)
 -------------------------------------------------------------------------------------------------------

-The DXSysControl plugin is a scripting plugin that exposes extended system information to DesktopX plugins
+The DXSystemEx plugin is a scripting plugin that exposes extended system information to DesktopX plugins

 *******************************************************************************************************
 ** Installation
 *******************************************************************************************************

-Extract the DXSysControl.dll file in your DesktopX/SDPlugin folder.
+Extract the DXSystemEx.dll file in your DesktopX/SDPlugin folder.

-You can now add the new ability to your objects: in the Object Properties, under Additional Abilities, click "Add" and select the DXSysControl plugin.
+You can now add the new ability to your objects: in the Object Properties, under Additional Abilities, click "Add" and select the DXSystemEx plugin.
 (should appears as Extended System Control).

 *******************************************************************************************************